erasys/backend-trial-task/README.md

 - attention to perfomance and scalability
 - a good README with instructions on how to run your execution
 - good code architecture
-- polished result: not too many typos or commented code and consistent styling
+- consistent styling, and not too many typos or commented code

 If you have any questions regarding the task, please reach out to us anytime!